-Software development is a highly dynamic field that is changing constantly.
-Moreover, for some projects and market requirements, it’s highly important to implement changes in the product quickly or develop the product itself in the fastest term.
-Here rapid application development over-performs any other methodologies and models of software development.
+Software development is a highly dynamic industry.
+For some projects and market requirements, it’s critical to implement changes in the product swiftly or develop it as fast as possible.
+In such cases, the rapid application development approach over-performs other software development methodologies.

-Though the rapid application development framework could be considered one of the types of agile software development approaches, it differs.
+Though the rapid application development framework could be considered one of the agile software development strategies, it differs.
 It focuses more on ongoing software projects and implementing user feedback or clients’ requirements right in the process rather than following a strict plan.

-It becomes clear that such an approach can be quite beneficial for a lot of companies, so let’s move ahead and discover rapid software development in detail, and why it might matter for your product.
+It becomes clear that such an approach can benefit many companies.
+So let’s move ahead and discover rapid software development in detail and why it might matter for your product.

 Rapid Application Development Features

-One of the most common problems for software development teams is spending a lot of time on planning, iterations stages and not delivering the product in time.
-Therefore, according to the Wellingtone survey, over 32% of organizations never or sometimes complete the project on time.
+One of the most common problems for software development teams is spending a lot of time on planning and iteration stages and not delivering the product within the established terms.
+Therefore, according to the Wellingtone survey, only 34% of organizations complete the project on time.

 The RAD methodology can help to solve this problem.

-The main benefit of RAD is the vision of treating our software projects like clay, rather than steel.
-It is the idea that they should always be malleable.
+The main benefit of the RAD approach is treating software projects like clay rather than steel.
+It’s the idea that they should always be malleable.
 As you learn more about the RAD definition, you should remember that aspect of it.

-RAD methodology first made an appearance in the 1980s and came from the Agile approach.
-It may not be new, but it is still popular for teams looking for an agile approach of application development that can allow them to keep pace with increasing clients, users and business needs.
+RAD methodology first appeared in the 1980s and came from the Agile approach.
+It may not be new, but it’s still popular for teams looking for an agile strategy for application development that allows them to keep pace with increasing client, user, and business needs.

-What you need to know is that rapid application development prioritizes prototype releases and iterations.
-They emphasize the use of software and user feedback over strict planning and requirement recording.
+You also need to know that rapid application development prioritizes prototype releases and iterations.
+They emphasize software and user feedback over strict planning and requirement recording.

 Rapid Application Development Process Phases

-For decades, project management teams stuck with the traditional software development process that includes strict planning, process, and documentation.
+For decades, project management teams have stuck with the traditional software development strategy that includes strict planning, process, and documentation.

 Any discussion of rapid application development pros and cons should mention that it focuses on minimizing the planning stage and maximizing prototype development.
 It reduces planning time and emphasizes prototype iterations.

-This way, RAD allows project managers and stakeholders to arrange all project changes in real-time and implement them immediately.
-This allows greater efficiency, faster release and time-to-market, and effective communication.
+RAD allows project managers and stakeholders to arrange all project changes in real-time and implement them immediately.
+It enables greater efficiency, faster release and time-to-market, and effective communication.

 Phase One: Requirement Planning

-According to the mentioned above study around 34% of projects, schedules aren’t baselined.
+According to the above study, schedules are baselined in around 48% of projects.
 Baselining, in other words, approval of project planning documentation should be of the planning stage, which allows tracking the software development progress against plans.

-In the rapid development planning stage is like a project scoping meeting that results in creating a scoping document in the result.
-During this stage, developers, stakeholders, and team members communicate to define the goals for the project.
+The rapid app development planning stage is like a project scoping meeting that results in creating a scoping document.
+During this stage, developers, stakeholders, and team members communicate to define the project’s goals.
 They also review current and potential issues to be addressed during the build.

 Tip: This stage includes: